 2 thick lemon slices, halved

-4 teaspoons Modern Gingham Lemon Balm Jelly (or your favorite local citrus or herb flavored jelly)
+4 teaspoons lemon balm jelly (or your favorite local citrus or herb flavored jelly)

 4 oz.
 Moroccan Mint tea-infused rum